-It can be embarrassing to talk to another person about CPS involvement in your life but letting go of your frustrations about your case be freeing.
-These are the people that you trust most in your life, and they have your and your child’s best interests at heart.
+It can be embarrassing to talk to another person about CPS involvement in your life but letting go of your frustrations about your case is freeing.
+These are the people that you trust most in your life, and they have your and your child's best interests at heart.
 Lean on them during the tough times of your case.

 A CPS case has a beginning point and an endpoint.
-What’s more- you have the power within you to affect the outcome of the case through your behavior and actions.
-Nobody will take the steps that you need to take for you, but with the power of positive thought and proactive thinking, you can help yourself a great deal.
+What's more- you have the power within you to affect the outcome of the case through your behavior and actions.
+Nobody will take the steps that you need to take for yourself, but with the power of positive thought and proactive thinking, you can help yourself a great deal.